CommonRoad/commonroad-scenario-designer/crmapconverter/osm2cr/readme.rst

 Documentation
 -------------

-A detailed Documentation and usage description can be found `here <documentation/build/html/index.html>`_.
+Change into :file:`documentation` and run ``make html`` to build the documentation with sphinx.

-If you cannot render html files on gitlab, clone the repository and open *documentation/readme.html* directly.
+A detailed Documentation and usage description can then be found `here <documentation/build/html/index.html>`_.